mr-neel/Tableau_Covid_Dashboard/README.md

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/mr-neel/Tableau_Covid_Dashboard//issues).
 Please include sample queries and their corresponding results.

-### Installation
-- Clone this repository and unzip it.
-- Install the required packages using  -r requirements.txt
-- Execute the command: python app.py